 Aydın Büyüktaş earned viral fame for his series of mind-bending aerial drone images, Flatlay.
 The series takes aerial landscapes and folds them away from you.
 As if the ground could bend like a sheet of paper.
 He crafts his images using a mix of planning, composites and 3D software.

 The Flatlay series earned him viral fame.
 But his earlier work also includes several successful mind-bending series.
 These question reality and even the laws of gravity.
 Büyüktaş is a native of Turkey.

 Follow Büyüktaş on Instagram for mind-bending photo manipulation examples.

 Bára Prášilová makes the impossible playful.
 She uses bright, bold colors and unusual photo manipulation ideas.
 She is a photographer and art director in Prague.
 And her work has earned numerous awards and gallery exhibitions.

-Her work often draws attention to something that’s missing, or similarities between two otherwise unrelated objects.
+Her work often draws attention to something that’s missing, or similarities between unrelated objects.
 Images often feature women in unusual poses or photo manipulations.
 Prášilová is also a Hasselblad ambassador.